abagames/sounds-some-sounds/README.md

   sss.update(); // update function should be called in an animation frame handler
 ```

-Call play() to play an SE (sound effect).
+Call play() to play an SE.
 The first argument is the name of the SE.
 The SEs having the same name have the same sound.
 You can change the generated sound by changing the name.